History of the United States: Obama administration

-The shooting of Black teen Michael Brown by police officer Darren Wilson, and a grand jury declining to charge Wilson with murder, led to the Ferguson unrest in Missouri in 2014 and 2015.
+Heads of delegations at the 2015 United Nations Climate Change Conference (COP21), which led to the signing of the Paris Agreement.

 In 2012, President Obama became the first president to openly support same-sex marriage.
 The Supreme Court provided federal recognition of same-sex marriages in 2013, and then legalized gay marriage nationwide with Obergefell v.
 Hodges in 2015.
 Also in 2015, the U.S. joined the international Paris Agreement on climate change.